 - Legs: Clean legs with 4 toes

-The solid color Wyandottes (such as blue) will be a solid color.
+The solid color Wyandottes (such as blue) will not be laced.

 They’re clean-legged birds, meaning they don’t have feathers on their legs.
 This breed also has rose combs, which give them a clean silhouette and graceful appearance.